andifalk/spring-basics-training/lab-10/README.md

 In this lab we start with a multi-layered Spring Boot application beginning with the data access layer.

-After completing this lab you should know how implement the data access layer using spring data jpa and hibernate on an autoconfigured in-memory H2 database.
+After completing this lab you should know how implement the data access layer using spring data jpa and hibernate on an auto-configured in-memory H2 database.

 ## Initial code